 Course Leader, Assessor & Teacher

-Stephen has been involved in the Liverpool Deaf Community for the past 17 years and he has been a Community Interpreter for the past 10 years, working in a broad variety of domains.
+Stephen has been involved in the Liverpool Deaf Community for the past 20 years and he has been a Community Interpreter for the past 16 years, working in a broad variety of domains.
 Stephen first started formally learning BSL at the age of 15 but came into interpreting after first training as a teacher, completing the BA Ed (QTS) at Liverpool Hope University.
 However he decided that he wanted to pursue his other passion; sign language.
-Therefore he completed his NVQ 4 in BSL and NVQ 4 in Interpreting at Sign Solutions whilst training and working as a teacher; he qualified as RSLI when he was just 23.
+Therefore he completed his NVQ 4 in BSL and NVQ 4 in Interpreting whilst training and working as a teacher; he qualified as RSLI when he was just 23.

 Stephen is now the lead tutor on the NVQ 6 Diploma in BSL-English Interpreting programmes and is responsible for coordinating the team of assessors and for curriculum management to ensure that the students we support through the qualification at the centre are sucessful.